If you’re planning on heating or cooling your garage, you need to have as much insulation as you can.

 - Insulation is the only way to keep the heat out: Your garage is the biggest non-insulated space in your house.
 I’ve talked a lot about insulating your garage door, but it’s important to keep your garage ceiling dialed in and efficient too.

 - Heat rises: If you have living space above your garage like I do, that heat will go straight through your garage ceiling into the floor above.
 In the summer, that can easily increase the overall temperature by several degrees.
-That adds to your air conditioning bill.
+That adds to your air conditioning bill, especially if you’re using a portable air conditioner.

 - Insulation is an excellent sound barrier: Whether you use your garage for making music, storage, parking cars, or working out, a little less noise sound-deadening insulation will be perfect for everyone else in the house.